 I started studying Science and Health daily, and reading from the Bible.
 These books soon became my constant companions, and for the first time in two years, I began to feel peaceful, hopeful.
 One morning I opened Science and Health to this statement: "When the illusion of sickness or sin tempts you, cling steadfastly to God and His idea.
 Allow nothing but His likeness to abide in your thought.
 Let neither fear nor doubt overshadow your clear sense and calm trust, that the recognition of life harmonious—as Life eternally is—can destroy any painful sense of, or belief in, that which Life is not.
 Let Christian Science, instead of corporeal sense, support your understanding of being, and this understanding will supplant error with Truth, replace mortality with immortality, and silence discord with harmony."
 Ibid., p.
 495. A sense of peace and joy like I'd never known before flooded over me.
 What I'd begun to realize was that when you look through the lens of a camera and see a distorted image, you don't try to change the image.
 You simply change your focus.
 I realized that I'd spent several years trying desperately to change the image—the body—that I was seeing.
 Now I saw that it was my focus that needed changing.
 Focusing on the nature of God, I would see the true nature of His idea, expressed in complete freedom.

 Later that afternoon, the telephone rang.
 Because of the paralysis, I'd become accustomed to reaching over with my right arm to answer the phone, which was located on my left side.
 This moment was different.
-I lifted my left arm and answered the phone, the way I had before the stoke.
+I lifted my left arm and answered the phone, the way I had before the stroke.
 I knew, then, that this was a result of a change, not in the "image," but in my focus.

 Late one evening my body began to tremble, as if I were going to have a seizure.
 I immediately opened my Bible to the words of Psalm 46: "Be still, and know that I am God."
 As I was learning to do through my study of Science and Health, I prayed to understand the spiritual meaning of that statement.
 Be still and know that I am God.
 Be still and know that I am.
 Be still and know.
 Be still.
 Be.
 I became still, and then knew that the only thing happening was Love expressing itself.
 I had simply to be Love's expression.
 I didn't have to do anything.
 I was healed of the seizures in that instant, permanently.